Borella (game)

-Borella is a bowling game that has been played in northern Italy since at least the 16th Century.
+Borella is a bowling game played in northern Italy since at least the 16th century.

 Borella was played in streets and parks around Treviso by ordinary people.
-Borella is still played at the Club Marconi, Bossley Park, NSW, Australia.
+Borella is still played at the Club Marconi, Bossley Park, New South Wales, Australia.

-Borella is similar to 'three-pin bowling', but unlike ten-pin bowling where the pins are in rows, the three borella pins are placed in single file behind each other.
+Borella is similar to 'three-pin bowling', but unlike ten-pin bowling where the pins are in rows, the three borella pins are placed in a single file behind each other.
 Borella is traditionally played with a large ball made of wood from a maple tree.
 The three wooden pins or skittles, called sòni, are about 60 cm high.
 To play the game a player stands 30 metres away from the pins, runs and throws the ball –a bit like a cricket bowler– to strike them at speed.